pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <a href="#heading--UI-performance-improvements"><h2 id="heading--UI-performance-improvements">UI performance improvements</h2></a>

 We wanted to improve the performance of the machine list page for large (>10000 machines) MAASes, and allow users to search and filter machines as quickly as possible.

+<a href="#heading--Ten-words-or-less-17"><h3 id="heading--Ten-words-or-less-17">Ten words or less</h3></a>

+We're working on making large machine lists load in background.

+<a href="#heading--Background-performance-work"><h3 id="heading--Background-performance-work">Background performance work</h3></a>

 In MAAS 3.2 and earlier, machine search and filter requires that all machines be fetched by the UI client before it becomes usable.
 For smaller MAASes this may not be an issue, but when considering MAASes with 1000 machines or more this can make the user wait an unacceptably long time before they can search and filter.
 With the release of MAAS 3.3, when a MAAS UI user wants to find a particular machine, they do not have to wait for all their machines data to load before they can start searching.
 The user can start searching for machines within a short time after the visible page of the machine list has fully loaded on the UI screen.
 See [Improved machine list filtering](#heading--Improved-machine-list-filtering), in these release notes, for details on the enhanced filtering capabilities that were included in this work.

 <a href="#heading--Enhanced-MIB-support-for-Windows-OS-images"><h2 id="heading--Enhanced-MIB-support-for-Windows-OS-images">Enhanced MIB support for Windows OS images</h2></a>